-If you require touch-up paint or a respray of your caravan, the correct colour code for all white components is Fiat White 249.
+If the caravan requires touch-up paint or a respray, the correct colour code for all white components is Fiat White 249.

 Please be aware that colours can fade over time, and therefore, if the vehicle is more than a few years old, it is suggested a colour match be obtained.
+If these are small areas that do not require a full respray of the entire panel you can use an over the counter polishing compound to return the original finish.
+We would always recommend that an inconspicuous area of the caravan is tested beforehand.